joannesong/AC-Android/lessons/android-fragments2/fragments_review/README.md

 They are simply what the name implies, that when you move from one view to another (like a view, layout, fragment, activity, etc.), it looks, well pretty and fun.

 Imagine watching a slideshow, and the person presenting used no animations.
 Would you buy into their product, or listen to what they had to say?
-No, of course not, because it's lame and boring, and this meeting at work is a waste of time, Sharon from HR.
+No, of course not, because it's lame and boring, and this meeting at work is a waste of time, Sharon from HR....

 But, with fun transitions, you can pique a person's interest in what might happen next!

 ## Creating an anim resources folder